sam-goodwin/eventual/docs/reference/1-api.md

 ## Http Methods

+In a REST API, HTTP methods are used to specify the type of action being performed on a resource.
+In Eventual, you can register routes for specific HTTP methods using the following functions:

 ### `all`

-Registers a route that will match any HTTP method (GET, POST, etc.).
+Use all to register a route that will match any HTTP method (GET, POST, etc.).
+This can be useful if you want to handle all requests to a specific route in the same way, regardless of the method being used.

 ```ts
 api.all("/hello", (request) => { .. });